swisskyrepo/PayloadsAllTheThings/XSS Injection/1 - XSS Filter Bypass.md

 </html>
 ```

-## Bypass quotes in mousedown event
+## Bypass Quotes in Mousedown Event

 You can bypass a single quote with &#39; in an on mousedown event handler